Decision Making under Uncertainty: An Experimental Study in Market Settings: Experimental Design

 \subsection{Tasks}

-We first describe the two basic tasks used in our experiments: the market task (also referred to as the allocation task), and the Ellsberg two-urn choice task.
+We first describe two tasks used in our experiments: the market task (also referred to as the allocation task), and the Ellsberg two-urn choice task.
 The market task has two versions, depending on the source of uncertainty.
-The exact set of tasks differed somewhat depending on the platform: the lab or the panel.
-Table~\ref{table:exp_task_structure} summarizes the lab and the panel experiments.
+The exact set of tasks differed somewhat depending on the platform: the laboratory or the panel.
+Table~\ref{table:exp_task_structure} presents an overview of the laboratory and the panel experiments.

-\paragraph{Market task.} The market task is meant to represent the most basic economic problem of choice under uncertainty.
-An agent chooses among Arrow-Debreu commodities, given state prices and a budget.
-Experimental implementations of such portfolio choice problems were introduced by \cite{loomes1991evidence} and \cite{choi2007}, and later used in \cite{ahn2014}, \cite{choi2014who}, and \cite{hey2014}, among others.
+\paragraph{Market task.} In the market task, a subject chooses among portfolios of Arrow-Debreu commodities given state prices and a budget.
+The dataset we intend to collect in this task is of the form $(x^k, p^k)_{k=1}^K$, as introduced in Section~\ref{section:theoretical_background}.
+Experimental implementations of similar portfolio-choice problems were introduced by \cite{loomes1991evidence} and \cite{choi2007}, and later used in \cite{ahn2014}, \cite{choi2014who}, and \cite{hey2014}, among others.

-Uncertainty is represented through a {\em state space} $\Omega = \{ \omega_1, \omega_2, \omega_3 \}$.
-For each choice problem there are two relevant {\em events}, denoted by $E_s$, $s = 1, 2$.
+Uncertainty is represented through an underlying three-state {\em state space} $\Omega = \{ \omega_1, \omega_2, \omega_3 \}$.
+The probabilities of these states are unknown to the subjects.
+For each choice problem, there are two relevant {\em events}, denoted by $E_s$, $s = 1, 2$.
+This three-state, two-events, design is part of the methodological innovation in our paper; its purpose will be clear below.
 Events are sets of states, which are lumped together in ways that will be clear below.
-The events $E_1$ and $E_2$ are mutually exclusive.
+The events $E_1$ and $E_2$ are mutually exclusive (i.e., a partition of $\Omega$).
 Subjects are endowed with~100 (divisible) tokens in each round.
 An event-contingent payoff may be purchased at a price, which experimentally is captured through an ``exchange value.''
 Exchange values, denoted $z_s$, $s = 1, 2$, relate tokens allocated to an event, and monetary outcomes.
 Given a pair of exchange values $(z_1, z_2)$, subjects are asked to decide on the allocation of tokens, $(a_1, a_2)$, between the two events.
 A subjects who decides on an allocation $(a_1, a_2)$ earns $x_s = a_s \times z_s$ if event $E_s$ occurs.
-The sets of exchange values $(z_1, z_2)$ used in the experiments are presented in Table~\ref{table:set_budgets} in online appendix.
+The sets of exchange values $(z_1, z_2)$ used in the experiments are presented in Table~\ref{table:set_budgets} in the Online Appendix.

 An allocation $(a_1, a_2)$ of tokens is equivalent to buying a $x_s$ units of an Arrow-Debreu security that pays $\$1$ per unit if event $E_s$ holds, from a budget set satisfying $p_1 x_1 + p_2 x_2 = I$, where prices and income $(p_1, p_2, I)$ are determined by the token exchange values $(z_1, z_2)$ in the round.\footnote{We set $p_1 = 1$ (normalization) and $p_2 = z_1 / z_2$.
 Then, the income is given by $I = 100 \times z_1$.}